What is Complex PTSD or C-PTSD?

 A study published in the Journal of Affective Disorders found that C-PTSD is associated with lower serotonin levels, a neurotransmitter that affects mood, appetite, and sleep.
 This is because traumatic experiences can alter how your brain regulates serotonin and dopamine, which are neurotransmitters that affect your mood and ability to feel pleasure.

 The effect of these changes on your brain chemistry is that you will have an increased risk for depression and anxiety disorders and drug or alcohol abuse.
+PTSD residential treatment at an established dual diagnosis treatment center such as Emerald Isle’s can offer a compelling way to treat both trauma and alcohol or substance use disorders.

 Research has also found that people with C-PTSD have higher levels of the stress hormone cortisol.
 Higher cortisol levels can cause problems like anxiety, depression, and insomnia.
 Not only that, but emerging research indicates that C-PTSD might even go so far as to affect the actual physical composition of the brain.